 It is a good idea to review, understand, and exercise your rights, particularly when interacting with law enforcement.
-The ACLU of Idaho has resources on our website that can help, and local organizations often host Know Your Rights trainings.
+The ACLU of Idaho has resources on our website that can help, and local organizations like w/rest collective often host Know Your Rights trainings.